milnepe/RadioGlobe/README.md

 cd RadioGlobe
 bash -x install.sh
 ```
-The system will reboot after completing and if all went well RadioGlobe will start with the welcome screen.
+The system will reboot after completing and if all went well RadioGlobe will start with the welcome screen after about 30 seconds.

 ### Step 7 - Calibration
 1. When starting for the first time the RadioGlobe encoders need to be calibrated.
 Set the reticule cross-hairs to the intersection of the 0 latitude and 0 longitude lines then press and hold the middle button until the LED flashes `GRENN` and the display shows `Calibrated`.